rystsov/perseus/README.md

 Kind of, but there are anyway lot of interesting patterns behind the numbers.

+Some systems have downtime on recovery, and some don't, TiDB has partial downtime on recovery and others don't.
+[Gryadka](https://github.com/gryadka/js) doesn't even have downtime on isolation, so testing "defaults" helps to understand the fundamental properties of the replication algorithms each system uses.

 ### Why there are three records for MongoDB?

 I didn't manage to achieve stable results with MongoDB.
 Sometimes it behaved like any other leader-based system: isolation of a leader led to a temporary cluster-wide downtime and then to two steady working node, once a connection was restored all three nodes were working as usual.
 Sometimes it had issues: